happysheep0719/Sean-s-Cheat-Sheet/system-design/intro.md

   - sharding
 - Synchronous/Asynchronous call
   - Synchronous call will wait until response come back
-  - Asynchronous call will make the call, do something else and handle message when callback happens.
+  - Asynchronous call will make the call, do something else and handle message when callback happens

 ## Distributed File System
 ## Design a URL shortened system